spdx/Spdx-Java-Library/GETTING-STARTED.md

 ### Programmatically Creating SPDX Data

+See the [Spdx3Example.java](src/examples/java/org/spdx/example/Spdx3Example.java) file for the complete code example.

 All SPDX elements are required to have a unique SPDX ID which is an Object URI.
 In the SPDX Java libraries, this is commonly referred to as the `objectUri` to avoid confusion with the SPDX 2.X version short SPDX IDs.

 A good practice is to create a common prefix to use for your programmatic session.
 The prefix should be unique to the session.
 There are convenience methods in the library to append identifiers unique to the model store.